Forward-UIUC-2021F/Naifu-Zheng-example-sentence-extraction/README.md

 - Determination of the quality of a sentence: number of other CS keywords appeared in the sentence/length of the sentence
 ![Image of flowchart](https://github.com/Forward-UIUC-2021F/example-sentence-extraction/blob/main/flowchart.png)

+## Potential Improvement
+- Some edge cases of splitting sentences are unconsidered.
+Probably can be improved using NLTK tokenizer.
+- There are a few sentences in test runs such that they are a list of keywords, which should be removed.
+- Wordcloud stemmization and lemmatization

 ## Reference:
 Dataset: https://www.kaggle.com/Cornell-University/arxiv